Originally published August 17, 2016. Updated May 13, 2023.

-For many years I worked in record stores where I grew used to finding empty toilet paper rolls when fresh ones were within arms reach.
-There’s a certain anti-establishment ethos in record stores that manifests in different ways: arguments about the superiority of analog records over digital downloads, people occasionally showing up drunk to work, employees leaving for months at a time to go on tour with their band, and, yes, not replacing the toilet paper.
+For many years I worked in record stores, where finding empty toilet paper rolls when fresh ones were within arms reach was the norm.
+There’s a certain anti-establishment ethos in record stores that manifests in different ways: running monologs about the superiority of analog over digital, people occasionally showing up drunk to work, employees leaving for months to go on tour with their band, and, yes, not replacing the toilet paper.

 But anti-establishment tendencies look different in coworking spaces.
-Most of us coworkers simply want to live life on our own terms—among other people.
+Most of us simply want to live life on our own terms—among other people.
 There’s a general cheeriness and helpfulness in coworking spaces that, even if you don’t chat or hangout with everyone, you usually share a nod of acknowledgement or a quick hello.
-We’re a global community and we’re pretty damn nice.

-Despite all this community awesomeness, however, someone is not changing the toilet paper.
+Despite all this niceness, however, someone is not changing the toilet paper.

-Or, maybe there’s confusion about how to change the roll.
+Whoever it is, maybe the issue is that there’s confusion about how to change the roll.